LearnToHomeLab/LearnToHomelabDocs/docs/homelabseries/EP4_firstvmubuntu.md

 <div class="informative-section">
     <div class="circle-emoji">!</div>
-    <p>Throughout this course we are going to use Debian based distros, which also hapen to be the most popular across the industry.
+    <p>Throughout this course, we are going to use Debian-based distros, which also happen to be the most popular across the industry.
 I HIGHLY recommend you stick within the Debian bubble. </p>
 </div>

 </body>